Nornec/open-midinous/README.md

-# Midinous: Grid-based Generative Midi Software
+# Open Midinous: Grid-based Generative MIDI Software, written in Ruby

-Midinous combines generative features with a grid-based GUI to offer a supplemental and unique compositional experience
+Open Midinous combines generative features with a grid-based GUI to offer a supplemental and unique compositional experience

 ## Requirements